Thayne-Campbell/Masterschool-Projects/README.md

 # Thayne Campbell | Data Analyst
 ## Data Analytic Portfolio

 Hello!
 I'm Thayne and you've found my portfolio!
-Below you can see some of the work I've done in Python, SQL, Tableau, and Google Sheets.
+Scroll through the works below you can see some of the projects I've completed using Python, SQL, Tableau, and Google Sheets.

 # Bikeshare Project